Easements and ADUs: What You Need To KnowAugust 11th, 2022

 What should homebuyers know about easements?

 Easements can have a direct impact on development opportunities and thus they have direct impacts on the economic value of your property.
 It’s important that buyers determine qualitatively if the easement will affect their intended use.
 For instance, if they are buying a large property with the intent of further developing it with an accessory unit, it would be advisable to obtain a title report to understand where the easement is and if it will interfere with building plans.
+Homeowners should also be aware of any easements in gross associated with their property.
+You can read more about these easements here.

 We’d love to help you weigh all the critical factors that will impact whether you can build your ADU.
 Take 60 seconds to fill out a Property Assessment to get started.
 It’s never too early to get us involved to talk through your options or get our take on your property.